zzalscv2/FFEA/doc/4-Tutorial/1-pdbtoemmap.md

 PDB to EM Density  {#pdbtoemmaptut}
 =============================

-This part of the manual provides a tutorial.
-We will use a publicly available structure which can be freely downloaded, and move through the entire FFEA process, until we arrive at a trajectory that can be visualised and analysed via the FFEAanalysis toolkit.
+For this tutorial, we will use a publicly available structure which can be freely downloaded, and move through the entire FFEA process, until we arrive at a trajectory that can be visualised and analysed via the FFEAanalysis toolkit.
 For this example, we will be using the [GroEL protein chaperone](http://www.rcsb.org/pdb/explore.do?structureId=4HEL) from the RSCP PDB.

 One of the benefits of FFEA is that we can build a system starting from low resolution em density data.
 However, if a higher resolution structure is available then we may wish to begin there instead.
 From a .pdb file, the Visual Molecular Dynamics (VMD) (http://www.ks.uiuc.edu/Research/vmd/) program contains a number of tools for conversion straight to the surface profile that we need.
 However, these are often quite tricky to use and so FFEAtools provides it's own set of tools for this purpose.
 In order to generate a pseudo-electron density map, we use the following program: